 Easy Christmas Piano Songs

-Many websites and youtube channels offer “Easy Christmas Piano Songs”.
-Indeed, many are easy and so many beginners tackle “Jingle Bells”.
 The Maestro Online Christmas Piano Courses work at all levels.
-You might start simply by playing the melody of your Christmas Song if that is where you are at.
+You might start simply by playing the melody of your Christmas Song if that is where you are at, but by the end you will play in your style and sound like a unique piano artist!

-Christmas Song Chords Piano
+Christmas Song Chords on Piano

 Now, if you want to have more fun, you start by playing the chords.
 This is the first step to stylising.
 By “stylising” I am suggesting that you make your own version of the Christmas Song that reflects YOUR personality and taste.

-Christmas Song Chords, 2 Chords
+A Christmas Song with only 2 Chords

 Winter Wonderland is a perfect starting point for this – you only need two chords for the verse, the tonic and dominant (chords I and V).
 If you don’t understand these terms then imagine you are in C Major.
 C Major would be chord I. Count up 5 steps (C-D-E-F-G), G Major is Chord V. What you do with the chords in the LH discerns the style.

-Christmas Song 3 Chords
+A Christmas Song with 3 Chords

 Jingle Bells is a classic Christmas Song that works really well with 3 chords.
 In fact, so do most songs.
 Silent Night and Away in a Manger are equally effective.